Pheoxy/openwrt-archer-c7-v2/README.md

-# openwrt-archer-c7-v2-builder
+# TP-Link Archer C7 V2 AC1750
-Thanks to @infinitnet for all the help!
+Thanks to @infinitnet and those I haven't mentioned for all the help!

+## Features
+- LuCI OpenSSL Web Interface
+- OpenVPN using OpenSSL with LuCI Web Interface
+- Simple Adblock with LuCI Web Interface
+- Dynamic DNS with LuCI Web Interface
+- UPnP with LuCI Web Interface